Discover how location is encoded in Warp 10 and how you can search your Geo Time Series.

-If you care for the location of your sensors and wish to be able to select them according to their position, you need to index the associated Geo Time Series according to latitude and longitude.
+You care for the location of your sensors and wish to be able to select them according to their position?
+So you need to index the associated Geo Time Series according to latitude and longitude.

 In Warp 10, the most efficient way of doing this is by adding an attribute to your Geo Time Series with a value set to the HHCode of the location of the sensor.
 We recommend you use an attribute instead of a label.
 In this way, you don't have to know the value of the HHCode to push data into the GTS.
 And you will be able to modify the location should your sensor move at a later time.

 When your Geo Time Series have their location stored as an HHCode in an attribute, you can create a GEOSHAPE and use it as a selector for identifying matching Geo Time Series.
 The

 GEO.REGEXP WarpScript function will emit a regular expression which will match all HHCodes included in the input GEOSHAPE, you can then use this regular expression in a label selector in a

 FIND call, the matching attribute (or label if you did not follow our recommendation above).

-You should now have a better understanding of how location is managed in Warp 10 and you have learnt how you can index and search Geo Time Series.
+You should now have a better understanding of how you can manage location in Warp 10.
+And you have learnt how you can index and search Geo Time Series.
 In a future post we will go beyond indexing the Geo Time Series by covering an advanced technique of spatio-temporal indexing of the content of your GTS.